ElizavetaPanasiuk/social-network/README.md

 # Social network
 !
-There's no deploy on the remote server - couldn't find a free one with sockets support (remote db is enabled)
+There's no deploy on the remote server - couldn't find a free one with sockets support. 'static' folder is not in .gitignore for this reason.
+Remote db is enabled.
 ## Goals
 1. Learn NestJs basics
 2. Create a multi-layer backend architecture